msbuild-2023-pre05/PRE05-dotnet-template/labs/lab3.1-copilot.md

 ```
 But it won’t work, just yet!
 We might even get a few errors because the rating variable isn’t defined in other parts of the project.

 8. Let’s define it in our Book model.
 We can find that in this file `src/ReadingTime6.Web/Models/Book.cs`

-9. On line 14 of Book.cs, we’ll write a comment that says
+9. On line 14 of Book.cs, we’ll write the following comment:
 ```
 // Add a property for ratings
 ```

 10. Press `ENTER` and then `TAB` to accept GitHub Copilot’s suggestion

 ```csharp